blairdgeo/GIA-2015-GIS-Meets-Cloud-Tutorial/tutorials/Lesson-1-Deploying-a-Web-Application-to-Amazon-S3.md

 [New to Github?
 Get started here.](https://github.com/)

-For the purpose of this tutorial we will be using Esri's geoform-template application.
-The GeoForm is a configurable template for form based data editing of a Feature Service.
+For the purpose of this tutorial we will be using Esri's [geoform-template application](https://github.com/Esri/geoform-template-js).
+The [GeoForm](https://github.com/Esri/geoform-template-js) is a configurable template for form based data editing of a Feature Service.
 The application is built for a mobile first approach.

 <b> Step 1 </b> - Follow the instructions outlined in the [deployment](https://github.com/Esri/geoform-template-js#deploying) section of the geoform-template-application to setup your local environment.

-<p>Clone the application to your local working folder.</p>

-<pre><code>git clone https://github.com/Esri/geoform-template-js.git
-</code></pre>

 <b> Step 2 </b> - Clone [geoform-template-js](https://github.com/Esri/geoform-template-js) Web Application from [Esri's Github site](https://github.com/Esri).